jayjay0317/Diabetes-ML-Pipeline-Analysis/README.md

 The production infrastructure separates the frontend and backend into isolated environments using a modular multi-container architecture.

-* **Frontend Container** runs an interactive Streamlit web dashboard that captures user inputs and communicates with the inference server.
+* **Frontend Container**: runs an interactive Streamlit web dashboard that captures user inputs and communicates with the inference server.
-* **Backend Container** operates a Flask API engine to provide fast and lightweight model predictions.
+* **Backend Container**: operates a Flask API engine to provide fast and lightweight model predictions.
-* **Orchestration** utilizes Docker Compose to manage and bridge both containers within a single secure virtual network.
+* **Orchestration**: utilizes Docker Compose to manage and bridge both containers within a single secure virtual network.

 ---